-May is Brain Cancer Awareness Month, let's bring the brain tumour community together to go grey, to raise awareness and funds for brain cancer research.
+The brain tumour community comes together this May to raise awareness and funds for brain cancer research.

 Our voices together can improve care and by raising awareness, our hope is to recognise the need for research and clinical studies to improve early diagnosis, standardise treatment, and improve the health of those children living with this disease.